Lyrical-Tokarev/gllamar/README.md

 ## Project limitations

-- we might find not enough alpacas to achieve good results
+- we might find not enough alpacas to achieve good results.
+For now we have only 432 images with camelids faces.
-- two my project members have to work, I have a vacation this week, which I (as usual) spend at home
 - tonz of other exciting projects with upcoming deadlines (like [this one](https://www.kaggle.com/c/stanford-covid-vaccine)) elsewhere, which are hard to resist, especially when you have 1-week long vacation and admire puzzles
 - both of my teammates have no vacations now and have to do their work.

 ## Tools of trade we use

+- pytorch
+- detectron2
+- CycleGAN

+- streamlit for visual debug and screencasts

 # Data: collection and preprocessing